awolverp/cachebox/README.md

 - ⏱️ [*BENCHMARK*](https://github.com/awolverp/cachebox-benchmark)

 ## When i need caching?
-There are some situations that you may need caching to imprve your application speed:
+There are some situations that you may need caching to improve your application speed:

 1. Sometimes you have functions that take a long time to execute, and you need to call them each time.